fres-sudo/fres.space/content/notes/Design Patterns.md

 Cool!
 Nice heading phrase but let's understand better its meaning.

-The **craational** parts of the factory method underline the fact that this method is used to create stuff, ok but when and how?
+The **creational** parts of the factory method underline the fact that this method is used to create stuff, ok but when and how?

 You have to imagine a Factory Method as a real damned factory who produces something.